What are the Best LED Christmas Lights to Use for My Christmas Lighting Project?

 G12s have been rapidly growing in popularity and are being used more and more for outdoor foliage lighting.
 The round LED lens offers a unique look that many people find appealing.
 The G12 also makes a good choice for interior artificial foliage lighting.

 C6 light sets have been around for a long time but did not enjoy widespread usage until recently when the very low electrical draw of LEDs made these a popular style of lens design.
 The lens is too small to use for perimeter building lighting, but because C6s are larger than a traditional mini light, they are a great choice for scattering lighting in hedges and tree foliage.
 They also look great in artificial wreaths, trees, and garlands.

 C7 LED Christmas Lights

 C7 light sets have been around for nearly 100 years.
-With the larger bulb design they are a popular choice for building perimeter lighting as well as scatter lighting throughout the foliage of trees.
+With the larger bulb design, they are a popular choice for building perimeter lighting as well as scatter lighting throughout the foliage of trees.
 Traditionally, C7 bulbs would draw anywhere from 5 to 7 watts per bulbs, which required significant electrical infrastructure to support, especially for larger lighting projects.
-Now days, thanks to energy efficient LEDs, the electrical draw is a fraction of what it once was.
+Nowadays, thanks to energy-efficient LEDs, the electrical draw is a fraction of what it once was.
 C7 LED light sets are available in either a stringer style light set or as retrofit bulbs which can be used in any C7 light socket.
 For more information on the difference between the stringer set design and retrofit bulbs with empty socket light line, take a look at our blog posting comparing these two styles of light sets: Stringer Sets versus Empty Socket Light Line

 C9 LED Christmas Lights